-Giving World also runs a local skills development programme, GIFTED, supporting adults with complex needs to gain life and work skills.
+Giving World also runs a local skills development programme, GIFTED, supporting adults with complex needs to gain life skills and develop work skills.
 Adults with physical disabilities, learning difficulties, or mental health needs work as a team in a simulated warehouse environment to process products for distribution to other vulnerable people.
-Our programme comprises structured learning workshops, peer mentoring and volunteering sessions where participants are encouraged to have a go, test their capabilities and gain new skills.
+Our programme comprises structured learning workshops, peer mentoring and volunteering sessions where participants are encouraged to have a go, test their capabilities and learn new skills.

 Leverage the power of surplus goods